Skip to main content

 Generate standup summary:

-1. Check git log for yesterday's commits:
+1. Get yesterday's commits:

-`git log --since="yesterday" --author="$(git config user.name)"`
+`git log --since="yesterday" --author="$(git config user.name)" --oneline`

-2. Check current branch status
+2. Check current branch and status

 3. Look for any failing tests